-LIST OF ACRONYMS FOREWORD by the Advisory Group Chair EXECUTIVE SUMMARY i iii vii I. Introduction 1 II.
-Microfinance as a Tool for Financial Inclusion: Its Evolution and Current Situation A. Broad Overview B. The Path to Commercially Sustainable Microfinance: The Latin American Experience C. Additional Considerations 6 7 17 23 III.
-The Policy and Regulatory Environment for Microfinance in Asia-Pacific Emerging Markets A. The Policy and Regulatory Environment for Microfinan Lessons from the Philippine Experience B. Creating an Enabling Policy and Regulatory Environment to Promote Financial Inclusion 26 ace: 27 33 IV: The Role of APEC in Promoting Financial Inclusion Using Microfinance A. Giving Microfinance a Fresh Start in APEC: Financial Inclusion as an Issue for APEC Finance Ministers B. Promoting Financial Inclusion in APEC: The Role of ABAC and the Advisory Group 38 39 43 V: Conclusions and Recommendations 46 APPENDIX A: Workshop Program 53 APPENDIX B: Summary of GTZ Synthesis Report on the Study of Ten Economies: "Inclusive Financial System Reforms: What works, What doesn't and Why?"
-(Draft, 2008) 55
+LIST OF ACRONYMS i

+FOREWORD by the Advisory Group Chair iii

+EXECUTIVE SUMMARY vii

+I. Introduction 1

+II.
+Microfinance as a Tool for Financial Inclusion:

+Its Evolution and Current Situation 6

+A. Broad Overview 7

+B. The Path to Commercially Sustainable Microfinance: /

+The Latin American Experience 17

+C. Additional Considerations

+C. Additional Considerations 23

+III.
+The Policy and Regulatory Environment

+for Microfinance in Asia-Pacific

+Emerging Markets 26

+A. The Policy and Regulatory Environment for Microfinan

+Lessons from the Philippine Experience 27

+B. Creating an Enabling Policy and Regulatory 2/

+Environment to Promote Financial Inclusion 33

+Environment to Fromote Financial metasion

+IV: The Role of APEC in Promoting Financial

+Inclusion Using Microfinance 38

+A. Giving Microfinance a Fresh Start in APEC: Financial

+Inclusion as an Issue for APEC Finance Ministers 39

+B. Promoting Financial Inclusion in APEC: -

+The Role of ABAC and the Advisory Group 43

+7 1

+V: Conclusions and Recommendations 46

+APPENDIX A: Workshop Program 53

+APPENDIX B:

+Summary of GTZ Synthesis Report on the Study of

+Ten Economies: "Inclusive Financial System Reforms:

+What works What doesn't and Why?"
+(Draft 2008) 55